 What do I shoot with?
 I get email and DM’s on Instagram asking me quite often what camera I shoot with, what lenses I use, etc. I thought it would be much easier to simply create a web page with the gear I use with a few tips if anyone has any questions.
-So here’s my gear and some info about each item.
+So here’s my gear and some info about each item, and an Amazon link to each to find pricing and availability options.

 This is my go-to camera body that I shoot the majority of my images with.
 For me, it’s the perfect combination of a lightweight full-frame workhorse that performs extremely well in low light.
 I prefer SD cards, and the dual-SD card slots offer an instant backup while shooting, unlike my D810 which has one SD card slot and one Compact Flash slot.
 When people ask what camera I use, this is it.